siesta-cat/2chi-api/README.md

 The function of the API is basically to access the images' metadata stored in the database.

+## ENV

+- PORT: Specify the port the webserver will run on.
+Default(8000)
+- DB_TABLE: Specify the table images are stored on.
+Default("images")
+- DB_PASS: Specify the password of the database.
+Default("")
+- DB_URI: Specify url or file of the database.
+Default("sqlite.db")
+  - Start with "postgresql://" to use the postgres engine
+  - The postgres url must contain the User, Host, Port and Database
+    Example: "postgresql://root@postgres:5432/bot"
+  - You can specify ":memory:" for in memory DB, this will obviously disable persistance.

 ## Usage

 The API exposes some endpoints to interact with the database.